 WDBJ7 found discrepancies between what the representative for the Justice family told us and what county leaders say is happening.

-In Lee County, the Justice’s PR firm said that the companies are working on a swap with the county where the companies would give Lee County a power line right-of-way in exchange for payment of the remaining tax debt.
+In Lee County, the Justice’s PR firm said the companies are working on a swap with the county where the companies would give Lee County a power line right-of-way in exchange for payment of the remaining tax debt.

 “This would be of great value for the citizens of Lee County,” the Justice’s representative wrote in a statement.

-However, Rita McCann, treasurer of Lee County, said that the swap between Virginia Fuels and the county is not going to happen.
+However, Rita McCann, treasurer of Lee County, said the swap between Virginia Fuels and the county is not going to happen.

 “This is not true,” McCann wrote in an email.
 “Virginia Fuel owes Lee County taxes and the properties are advertised to be sold for non-payment of taxes.”